N00240181/CA1/README.md

 For the fifth week I started commenting my code which looking back I should have done that as I was writing.
 My goal for the week was to create some sort of search or additional feature which can filter the albums and eventually the artists and their songs.
 A thought crossed my mind about making the site immune to SQL injection but apparently Laravel has some protections against it.
 I've tried creating a search bar using this video <a href="https://www.youtube.com/watch?v=R58XZ8pAXoE" target="_blank">here</a>.
 Finally I got it working, I had to get rid of a srarch request in the web.php file and I had to change my search in the index from post to get and now it works!
 I changed some of my seed data as well as fixing it so it works when you seed it for the first time.

+Finally for this sixth week I'm going to look over it one last time and record the video of me explaining how the project works and showing it in action.
+I also realised that I should move the search bar from the navigation to the index, this way if the user attempts to search while on the dashboard it's not going to cause any errors.
+I've also changed some of the styles slightly and make some minor tweaks.

 </p>